 A car accident is a life-altering experience.
-Following the crash, you will have to file a personal injury claim to seek compensation for your losses and damages.
+Following the crash, you must file a personal injury claim to seek compensation for your losses and damages.
 Recovering damages following a vehicle accident is not the most straightforward experience, especially for someone who has never been involved in a car crash before.
-Fortunately, you can contact a West Palm Beach car accident lawyer at Fetterman & Associates, P.A., who will review your particular case and help you pursue compensation.
+Fortunately, you can contact a West Palm Beach car accident lawyer at Fetterman Law who will review your particular case and help you pursue compensation.

 When our West Palm Beach car accident lawyers can help

 Car accident liability can be divided into three categories which we will clarify for you below:

 - Defective cars and auto parts

 A driver’s negligence causes the vast majority of vehicle crashes.
 When another motorist has been negligent, and that negligence led to your injury, it is vital to speak with experienced lawyers to investigate your particular accident, determine liability, and collect evidence to prove fault.
 The most common types of negligent conduct on the road include:

 - Operating a vehicle under the influence of drugs or alcohol;

 - Failure to yield the right of way;

 - Failure to adjust to adverse weather conditions;